 - Wet and dry grinding.
 Wet and dry grinding is possible with CBN wheels.

 - No dust.
-No dust clouds are created when using these wheels.
-However exhaust ventilation is always recomended when grinding.
+Compared to grit wheels, minimal dust is created when using these wheels.
+However exhaust ventilation is always recommended when grinding!!

 - Minimal heat.
-Little to no heat is produced using these wheels.
+When used correctly (and with coolant) little to no heat is transferred to the workpiece using these wheels.

 Can you grind Carbide with CBN Wheels?

-No, diamond wheels are recomended for carbide, CBN wheels are recomended for steel.
+No, diamond wheels are recommended for carbide, CBN wheels are recommended for steel.
 If you have a product that is a combination of diamond and steel, such as a corrugated knife, give our technicians a call.
 A CDX wheel would typically be ideal for this application.